 Roles of an Exception Handler in Python

-- Event Notification: Exceptions are also used to signal suitable conditions & then passing result flags around a program & text them explicitly.
+- Event Notification: Exceptions are also used to signal suitable conditions & then passing result flags around a program and text them explicitly.

 - Terminate Execution: There may arise some problems or errors in programs that it needs a termination.
 So try/finally is used that guarantees that closing-time operation will be performed.
 The 'with' statement offers an alternative for objects that support it.